Tom Bass (sculptor): P & O Wall fountain

-Designed as a purely abstract wall fountain, this sculpture did not symbolize any particular aspect of the P&O Company.
-Bass's sculpture caused considerable controversy when it was completed in 1963.
-When the work was unveiled, its indirect resemblance to a Parisian pissoir and its position opposite the French Airline office provoked a witty comment in the sixth edition of OZ magazine (1964) about the city's latest status symbol as a convenience for the people of Sydney and as a welcoming sign to French travellers: "there is a nominal charge, of course, but don't worry, there is no need to pay immediately.
+Bass produced an abstract wall fountain structure for the P&O Company, which caused considerable controversy when it was completed in 1963.
+When the work was unveiled, its indirect resemblance to a Parisian pissoir and its position opposite the French Airline office provoked a comment in the sixth edition of OZ magazine (1964) about the city's latest status symbol as a convenience for the people of Sydney and as a welcoming sign to French travellers: "there is a nominal charge, of course, but don't worry, there is no need to pay immediately.
 Just P. & O." (pee and owe).
-With it they published a renowned satirical photograph which showed the fountain apparently being used as a urinal, with a caption which read "Pictured is a trio of Sydney natives P. & O.'ing in the Bass urinal".
+With it they published a satirical photograph which showed the fountain apparently being used as a urinal, with a caption which read "Pictured is a trio of Sydney natives P. & O.'ing in the Bass urinal".
 For this and other supposed offences the editors of the magazine, Richard Neville, Richard Walsh and Martin Sharp were charged, tried and sentenced to jail with hard labour for "obscenity and encouraging public urination", although the defendants subsequently appealed against the sentences, which were revoked.
 In the trial Tom Bass appeared in their defence.

-Although the building is no longer owned by P&O, the work maintains an iconic presence in Sydney.
 The building was demolished in December 2017 for the construction of the entrance to the Martin Place Sydney Metro station 23 metres below street level, and the wall fountain has been reinstalled into the public space of the replacement building.